Seteco/Somorrostro/Installation.md

 ---

-This how to do it by hand:
+This is how to do it by hand:

 ```sh
 # Debian / Ubuntu